 Mental health and fatigue

-Anxiety, depression, schizophrenia, and other mood disorders generally cause a feeling of exhaustion or tiredness.
-Most individuals think that these issues are insignificant or inappropriate, but this is not the case.
+Anxiety, depression, schizophrenia, and other mood disorders cause a feeling of exhaustion or tiredness.
+Most individuals think these issues are insignificant or inappropriate, but this is not the case.
 Mental fatigue and tiredness cause physical tiredness, as well.

 According to a study performed in Wales, mental challenge significantly affects the physical characteristics and capacities.
 The participants were involved in different physical activities as groups.
 One group acted on usual instructions.
-The second group performed an additional 90 minutes task with constituents of memory, emotional reactions, and stimuli responses.
+The second group performed an additional 90 minutes task with memory, emotional reactions, and stimuli responses.

 After being involved in the mental challenge, the second group felt physically tired and a little lazy.
 While performing the physical task, these individuals reached the exhaustion point 10% earlier.